 Fujifilm X-E1 versus Sony A7R III

 The Fujifilm X-E1 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2012 and October 2017.
-Both the X-E1 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a full frame sensor.
+Both the X-E1 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a full frame (A7R III) sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 42.2 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E1 and the Sony A7R III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-E1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (26 percent) than the Fujifilm X-E1.
 Moreover, the A7R III is substantially heavier (86 percent) than the X-E1.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the X-E1 does not feature any corresponding weather-sealing.